angeeggert/Gardeners_Handbook/Modules/Pathologist_Lens/README_PATHOLOGIST_LENS.md

 *   **Meeting Notes:** Run it over a transcript to remove all the "Can you hear me?" and "Let's wait for Bob" chatter (Empty Scaffold).

 ## 4. How to Use
-1. Open the file `Module_Pathologist_Lens_v2.0.json` / Drop the file directly into the chat.
+1. Open the file `Module_Pathologist_Lens_v2.0.json` / Drop the file directly into the chat -> continue with step 4.
 2. Copy the content.
 3. Paste it into your AI session.
 4. Command: **"Activate Pathologist.
 Identify Necrosis in the following text: [Paste Text]."**